Frequently Asked Questions

 Players register online.
 All players are responsible for their own football shoes/cleats and players in the tackle divisions need commercially available football pants with pads.
 We supply jerseys, mouthguards and use of helmets and shoulder pads.
+We do recommend purchasing your own mouthguard if possible.
 Equipment pick up and fittings will be scheduled several times prior to the start of the season.

 How many players are on each team?

-Flag teams have 12 players optimum and play 9 on the field if possible; tackle teams have 16 to 20 with 11 players on the field if the registration numbers support this.
-Many players get a wide experience playing both ways, offensive and defensive.
+Flag teams have 12 players optimum and play 8 on the field if possible; tackle teams have 16 to 20 with 11 players on the field if the registration numbers support this.
+Players get a wide experience playing both ways, offensive and defensive.

 What are the rules used for play?